The First Purge: Plot

-Dmitri and his gang escape through the streets, until unknown assailants attack them.
-Dmitri disposes of them all and discovers they are mercenaries.
-Realizing they were sent by the NFFA, who had also dumped weapons into the neighborhood to provoke participation, Dmitri and his crew decide to take a stand against them and protect the neighborhood.
-After saving local shop owner and friend Freddy and his associates, they go to Nya's apartment building to try and save her and her friends, but NFFA drones shoot and kill most of Dmitri's gang.
-Dmitri calls Nya and warns her of the mercenaries' invasion, but he is coming to help her.
-Dmitri successfully kills a number of mercenaries and helps Nya's group to hide in a safe space.
-A second group of mercenaries are about to shoot a rocket-propelled grenade into the apartments when a deranged Skeletor arrives and eliminates some mercenaries before he himself is killed.
-Dmitri grabs a piece of plastic explosive and gives it to Nya to throw it while he shoots it repeatedly until it explodes, killing the remaining mercenaries.
-As sirens sound the end of the Purge, a wounded Dmitri is hailed as a hero, and he states that the survivors must somehow fight back.
+Dmitri and his gang escape through the streets until unknown assailants attack them.
+The gang disposes of them all and discovers they are mercenaries.
+Realizing they were sent by the NFFA, who had also planted weapons in the area to provoke participation, Dmitri and his crew decide to take a stand against them and protect the neighborhood.
+After saving local shop owner Freddy and his associates, they go to Nya's apartment building to try and save her and her friends, but NFFA drones shoot and kill most of Dmitri's gang.
+Dmitri calls Nya and warns her of the mercenaries' invasion.
+Dmitri later kills several mercenaries and helps Nya's group to hide in a safe space.
+More mercenaries are about to shoot a rocket-propelled grenade into the apartments when a deranged Skeletor arrives and eliminates some mercenaries before being killed.
+Dmitri grabs a piece of plastic explosive and gives it to Nya to throw it while he shoots it until it explodes, killing the remaining mercenaries.
+As sirens sound at the end of the Purge, a wounded Dmitri is hailed as a hero and states that the survivors must fight back.

-Sabian reads a statement calling this experimental Purge a success, and that a nationwide Purge may begin as soon as the following year, which leads into the events of the other films and directly ties into The Purge television series.
+Sabian later calls this experimental Purge a success and announces that a nationwide Purge may begin as soon as the following year.

 Cast

 Production

 In September 2016, James DeMonaco, the creator of the franchise, said that the fourth film, a follow-up to 2016's The Purge: Election Year, would be a prequel to the trilogy, showing how the United States came to the point of accepting the Purge Night.
-On February 17, 2017, DeMonaco announced that the fourth installment in The Purge franchise was in development at Universal Studios.
+On February 17, 2017, DeMonaco announced that the fourth installment in The Purge franchise was in development at Universal Pictures.
 DeMonaco did not return as director, but wrote the script and produced the film, with Jason Blum of Blumhouse Productions, Michael Bay, Andrew Form, and Brad Fuller of Platinum Dunes, and Sébastien K. Lemercier.
 In July 2017, Gerard McMurray, the director of Sundance film Burning Sands, was hired to direct the film from the script by DeMonaco.

 On September 19, 2017, newcomers Y'lan Noel and Lex Scott Davis were cast in the film as the lead characters, and the setting was announced as Staten Island.
 Principal photography began in mid-September 2017 in Buffalo, New York.
 Filming wrapped on November 8, 2017.
 Kevin Lax composed the score for the film, replacing Nathan Whitehead.
 Back Lot Music released the soundtrack.

+Music

 Release

-The First Purge was released on July 4, 2018, by Universal Pictures.
-It has grossed over $137 million worldwide, becoming the highest grossing entry in the franchise, but received mixed reviews from critics like its predecessors.
+The First Purge was released on July 4, 2018, by Universal.
+It grossed over $137 million worldwide, becoming the highest grossing entry in the franchise, but received mixed reviews from critics like its predecessors.

+Home media

 The film was released on Digital HD on September 18 and on 4K UHD, Blu-ray, DVD was released on October 2.
+It grossed $3.5 million in home video sales.